Makelalab/Makelalab.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 We are building an interdisciplinary team combining cell biology, computational biology, machine learning, and biophysics approaches to understand how the complex cellular environment affects single molecule dynamics and function.
-If you are interested in joining the lab, please contact Veijo.
+If you are interested in joining the lab, please contact Jarno.

 {% include section.html %}